Colton Dixon: Early life

 Colton Dixon was born Michael Colton Dixon on October 19, 1991, to parents Michael and Teresa Dixon.
 He was born and raised in a middle-class family in Murfreesboro, Tennessee, along with younger sister, Schyler.
 His father runs a face painting/air brush company, and his family has a Jack Russell dog named Ozzy, and a cat named Chloe.
-Besides being a choir member throughout high school, In 2008, he was an extra during the filming of Hannah Montana: The Movie.
+He was a choir member throughout high school.
+In 2008, he was an extra during the filming of Hannah Montana: The Movie.
 He graduated from Middle Tennessee Christian School in 2010.

 He is a devout Christian, and has sung at several worship services including at Saddleback Church.
 He and Schyler are part of a Christian rock band called Messenger.
 He released his debut album A Messenger with EMI-CMG/Sparrow Records on January 29, 2013.
 His musical influences include Paramore, Thirty Seconds to Mars, Lifehouse, Evanescence, Switchfoot, Skillet, and The Fray.